-Fig. 2 shows the evolution of the log-likelihoods during the parameter training of the proposed and conventional models.
+Fig. 2 shows the evolution of the log-likelihoods with respect to the number of iterations and computation time during the parameter training of the proposed model and the conventional trajectory HMM.
 As Fig. 2 shows, the present algorithm converged faster than the conventional algorithm.
 This reveals the effectiveness of the combined use of efficient statistical inference techniques such as the EM algorithm and the dynamic programming principle by the proposed algorithm.
 It is also worth noting that the converged value of the log-likelihood obtained with the proposed algorithm was greater than that obtained with the conventional algorithm.
-This implies the possibility that, compared with the conventional model, the proposed model has a higher ability to fit an arbitrary set of feature sequences, given that the degrees-offreedom of the two models were the same.
+This implies the possibility that, compared with the conventional model, the proposed model has a higher generalization ability, namely an ability to fit an arbitrary set of feature sequences, given that the degrees-of-freedom of the two models were the same.

 Fig. 3 shows an example of parameter generation using the proposed model.
-After training $\lambda$ using 25 speech data, a feature sequence $\hat{c}$ was generated according to (29) given a state sequence s.
-The graph shows the spectrogram constructed using $\hat{c}$ obtained using the trained $\lambda$ and the state sequence s labeled from the speech sample.
-As Fig. 3 shows, the proposed model was able to represent the continuously timevarying nature of speech spectrograms reasonably well, showing that it has a similar property to the trajectory HMM.
+After training λ using 25 speech data, a feature sequence \hat{c} was generated according to (29) given a state sequence s.
+The figure at the top shows the spectrogram of a speech sample and the figure at the bottom shows the spectrogram constructed using \hat{c} obtained using the trained λ and the state sequence s labeled from the speech sample.
+As Fig. 3 shows, the proposed model was able to represent the continuously time-varying nature of speech spectrograms reasonably well, showing that it has a similar property to the trajectory HMM.